opentraveldata/opentraveldata/README.md

 [![Build Status](https://travis-ci.org/opentraveldata/opentraveldata.svg?branch=master)](https://travis-ci.org/opentraveldata/opentraveldata)

-Open travel data (opdt) provides a collection of travel and leisure related data.
+Open Travel Data (optd) provides a collection of travel and leisure related data.
 The project makes extensive use of already existing data sources such as Geonames and Wikipedia, and adds some glue around those (e.g. links).
-All data sets are carefully maintained and kept up-to-date by the opdt developers.
+All data sets are carefully maintained and kept up-to-date by the OPTD developers.

 Usage